artsmia/artstories.md/art/second-hand-reading.md

 ## The Megaphone

 Megaphones “indicate what needs to be heard or seen, outside of oneself,” Kentridge says.
-A drawing of a megaphone emitting sound appears throughout the video, a recurring motif since Kentridge’s first animatde film, *Monuments* (1991).
+A drawing of a megaphone emitting sound appears throughout the video, a recurring motif since Kentridge’s first animated film, *Monuments* (1991).

 ---